The Fate of the Furious (2017)

 The Fate of the Furious (aka Fast & Furious 8 or Fast 8) sees retired criminal Dominic Torreto (Vin Diesel) blackmailed by cyber-terrorist Cipher (Charlize Theron) to betray his crew.
 Covert ops team leader Frank Petty (Kurt Russell) orders the team, including Hobbs (Dwayne Johnson) and former hacktivist Ramsey (Nathalie Emmanuel), to bring them in, with the help of an unlikely source – assassin Deckard Shaw (Jason Statham).

 It is fair to say that the development of Fast 8 didn’t go smoothly.
-Plagued with gossip about on-set feuds, director changes and divided loyalties among the cast, it is safe to assume that certain plot elements may not feature as prominently than previous films, and judging by the uneven screentime between certain actors, it is obvious that the tried-and-tested formula has been tweaked, and not necessarily for the better.
+Plagued with gossip about on-set feuds, director changes and divided loyalties among the cast, it is safe to assume that certain plot elements may not feature as prominently as previous films, and judging by the uneven screentime between certain actors, it is obvious that the tried-and-tested formula has been tweaked, and not necessarily for the better.

 With six Fast films in his filmography, screenwriter Chris Morgan has managed to mature the crew from skilled criminals to endearing anti-heroes, while cleverly connecting overlapping storylines and characters to form a bigger picture.
 However, the notable character development that has been brewing since Fast 5, such as Han and Gisele’s story or the troubled relationship between Toretto and his wife Letty (Michelle Rodriguez), feels like it has been pushed aside to make way for Vin Diesel to reclaim the limelight, effectively demoting the rest of the cast to supporting roles.

-Having said that, the cast look like they are having a ball – from the panicky, smooth-talking Roman (Tyrese Gibson) to the newbie agent Eric Reisner (Scott Eastwood), the on-screen chemistry between most of them is natural and watchable.
+Having said that, the cast looks like they are having a ball – from the panicky, smooth-talking Roman (Tyrese Gibson) to the newbie agent Eric Reisner (Scott Eastwood), the on-screen chemistry between most of them is natural and watchable.
 Johnson and Statham easily steal the show with their comedic, testosterone-filled trash talk, while Russell and a cockney-speaking Helen Mirren bring in the occasional giggles.

 As Cipher, Theron exudes the same bitchiness as her performance as the Queen in Snow White and the Huntsman.
 Specialising in psychological monologues that put most Bond villains to shame, her cold-heartedness makes her the most compelling villain of the franchise so far and continues Theron’s run of badass performances after the Snow White films, Mad Max: Fury Road and the forthcoming action film Atomic Blonde.